 Depending on the tool, implementing the necessary script and/or code to make session replay work on your site can vary in complexity.
 Some tools take months of implementation or nuanced installation requirements.

-Session replay tools can vary in price depending on variables like data retention, sessions covered, additional features, and more.
+Session replay vendors can vary in price depending on variables like data retention, sessions covered, additional features, and more.

 ☞ FullStory indexes all user sessions and can be searched for events, users, date & time constraints, clicked elements, URLs, time, location, CSS selectors, and countless other web elements, all of which can be stacked to allow for highly specific segmentation of users based on behavior.

 ☞ We record everything mentioned in Session Recording Capabilities and are actively working to expand our session recording capabilities.

 ☞ The answer will vary by session replay tool, with FullStory, the answer is usually, “Yes,” without caveats or reservations.

 ☞ FullStory has gone to great lengths and made use of multiple tactics to make the session recording script as lightweight as possible (More on this here).
 As a result, the FullStory script will not affect the performance of your site.